Symbataa/javaee_ass2/README.md

-This example uses the adapter pattern.
-Student class is interface.
-This is a schedule for the University.
-The address, city, and age of old and new students are indicated.
+This example uses the template method design pattern.
+Routine and TemplateMain are abstract classes.
+This is a daily routine for the people.
+Students and pupils study.
+Well, undergraduates work and study.
+And teachers work and relax.